Veterans at Cornell

 Financial Aid for Veterans

 The undergraduate degree-granting colleges of Cornell University participate in the Yellow Ribbon Program, the supplement to the Post-9/11 G.I.
-Bill education benefit.
-For more information about veterans education benefits, please visit the financial aid website.
+Bill® education benefit.
+For more information about veteran education benefits, please visit the University Registrar website.

 - Cornell Undergraduate Veterans Association